ShadowLp174/revoice.js/README.md

 You still are able to play sound to a voice channel.
 Other features like channel info will follow.

+**TODO**:

+- [ ] Play/Pause for the media class (help apreciated ;))
+- [ ] Non-voice events like UserJoined and roominfo
+- [ ] Audio reception

+*Disclamer: I might have forgotten some things on the list and thus it might be extended.
+Fell free to open issues to suggest new features :)*

 ## Installation

 This package uses ffmpeg as base so you'll have to install it properly [from the official site](https://ffmpeg.org/).